-Today, I’m sharing how to organize your closet like a pro so you can go from stressed out to super confident.
+Today, I’m sharing how to organize your closet like a pro so your mornings can go from stressed out to super chill.
 It’s kind of like magic.

 How to Organize Your Closet Like a Pro

 Affiliate links are provided.
 Please read my full disclosure policy here.

 Purge Your Closet

 It doesn’t matter how organized your closet is if you don’t like your clothes.
 So, we need to get rid of everything we don’t wear.

 - were a regrettable or impulse buy

 - you don’t wear with confidence